-ti ti O ini

-Location: Vancouv er

-Project Summary: The Vancouver 1,589 square feet of leased office space to a 1,800 square foot leased facility in the Clark County area.
+Project Summary: The 1,589 square feet of leased office space in Vancouver will be relocated and expanded to an 1,800 square foot leased facility in the Clark County area.
 The existing facility design does not meet employee safety needs, client confidentiality requirements or the increased caseload needs.

-The new facility will be designed to ensure employee safety, provide add hearing rooms, conference rooms and work space for traveling judges. ' project results in an increase of 211 square feet and an annual decrease lease costs. udges.
-This
+The new facility will be designed to ensure employee safety, provide additional hearing rooms, conference rooms and work space for traveling judges.
+This project results in an increase of 211 square feet and an annual decrease of \$682 in lease costs.

-Effective Date: Novemb er 1, 2018 (FY19)

-Estimated Square Feet: 1,589 (+2 211)

-Full Service Costs: (Change from FY17) FY17: \$30,000 FY18: \$30,000 (\$0) FY19 : \$30,000 (\$0)
+(Change from FY17) (\$0)

-One-Time Costs: \$73,500

-Location: Everett

 Project Summary: The Everett project relocates 1,658 square feet of leased office space to a 2,500 square foot leased facility in the Snohomish County area.
 The existing facility design does not meet employee safety requirements and is over capacity to accommodate the increased caseload.

 The new facility will be designed to ensure employee safety, provide additional hearing rooms, conference rooms and work space for traveling judges.
-The Everett project results in an increase of 842 square feet and an annual increase of \$17,000 in lease costs. sting facility
+The Everett project results in an increase of 842 square feet and an annual increase of

-dges.
-The

-Effective Date: Novemb er 1, 2018 (FY19)

-Estimated Square Feet: 2,500 (+8 842)
+\$17,000 in lease costs.

-Full Service Costs: (Change from FY17) FY17: \$43,000 FY18: \$43,000 (\$0) FY19: \$54,000 (+\$11,000)
+(Change from FY17) (\$0) (+\$11,000)

-One-Time Costs: \$83,000
+Location: Bellingham

-Location: Bellingham Project Summary: This Bellingham project relocates 751 square feet of leased office space to a 1,000 square feet leased facility in the Bellingham area.
+Project Summary: This Bellingham project relocates 751 square feet of leased office space to a 1,000 square feet leased facility in the Bellingham area.
 The existing facility design does not meet employee safety requirements or provide adequate ADA access for injured workers.

 The new facility will be designed to ensure employee safety, provide ADA compliant restrooms to better accommodate injured worker access and include additional conference space that will also serve as drop-in workspace for traveling judges.
 The Bellingham project results in an increase of 249 square feet and an annual increase of \$4,000 in lease costs.

-Effective Date: June 1, 2020 (FY20) Estimated Square Feet: 1,000 (+249) Location: Moses Lake Project Summary: This Moses Lake project relocates 992 square feet of leased office space to a 1,500 square foot leased facility in the Moses Lake area.
+Location: Moses Lake

+Project Summary: This Moses Lake project relocates 992 square feet of leased office space to a 1,500 square foot leased facility in the Moses Lake area.
 The existing facility design is not energy efficient and does not meet employee safety requirements.

 The new facility will be designed to improve energy efficiency and create a separation of public and private areas to ensure employee safety and provide larger hearing rooms.
 The hearing rooms will also serve as drop-in workspace for traveling judges.
 The Moses Lake project results in an increase of 508 square feet and an annual increase of \$3,000 in lease costs.